 Most of President Waymire's recommendations to the Council have been implemented in ways that built on the AAA's existing organizational capacities.
 Access to research journals within the AAA has been greatly enhanced by creating electronic portals.
 Opportunities for scholarly communication benefited from the expansion of the size and frequency of Associational, Region, and Section meetings, while AAACommons provided a continuous, scalable platform for member collaborative efforts.
 The meetings and AAACommons also served as a venue for the "Big Questions" facing accounting.
 The encouragement and guidance of young faculty research was addressed to some degree by The New Faculty Consortium, which had been in place since the 1980s.
 This focus took on an international dimension in 2014 during the presidency of Mary Barth, with the launch of a Global Emerging Scholars Research Workshop that brought together senior scholars with recent doctoral graduates from overseas during the Annual Meeting.
 Although the call for a white paper identifying the bodies of knowledge that defined the field did not gain traction, special editions of Associational and Section journals were generally effective in identifying emerging research issues.
-One excellent example of this was the November 2014 edition of The Accounting Review, whose articles examined the potential of neuroscience as a means for assessing accounting causation.

-Sensitivity to the goal of creating conditions conducive to innovation in accounting thought was also reflected in the themes of several Annual Meetings.
-The 2012 program entitled "Seeds of Innovation" celebrated the pioneering work of Ray Ball and Philip Brown and put in historical perspective their influential Journal of Accounting Research 1968 article "An Empirical Evaluation of Accounting Income Numbers."
+One excellent example of this was the November 2014 edition of The Accounting Review, whose articles examined the potential of neuroscience as a means for assessing accounting causation.28 pioneering work of Ray Ball and Philip Brown and put in historical perspective their influential Journal of Accounting Research 1968 article "An Empirical Evaluation of Accounting Income Numbers."
 The program also featured research exploring the connections between economics and neuroscience.
 This included papers by Greg Berns of Emory University who had studied the relationship between brain function and perceptions of value, and Kevin McCabe of George Mason University on the theory of the mind and its relationship to economic exchange transactions.
 An evolutionary perspective was reflected in Chapman University's Bert Wilson whose economic laboratory experiments sought to explain the emergence of economic institutions such as the conceptualization of property rights, while Sarah Brosnan of Georgia State University reported on the development of notions of reciprocity among primates.
 Historical awareness was a theme of Northwestern University's Bruce Carruthers's work relating to the importance of bookkeeping in the emergence of capitalism.
-Economic historian Deirdre McCloskey at the University of Illinois at Chicago explained how the notion of "statistical significance" has both guided and misguided research in the past.
+Economic historian Deirdre McCloskey at the University of Illinois at Chicago explained how the notion of "statistical significance" has both guided and misguided research in the past.29